If you are a Shared Owner then you have the opportunity to buy more shares in your home. This is known as staircasing.

 The greater the share you buy in your home, the less rent you will pay and if you staircase to 100% you will pay no rent and become an outright owner.
 It is entirely up to you if you want to staircase.

 Most Shared Owners have the right to staircase, but you should check your lease to make sure.

 You can usually staircase up to a maximum of three times in addition to the initial share you purchase.
-Please remember to check the terms of your lease before staircasing as this can vary from scheme to scheme.
+Please remember to check the terms of your lease beforehand as this rule can vary from scheme to scheme.

 The minimum additional share you can purchase when you staircase is 10%.
-When you make your final allowed staircasing transaction you can only purchase the remaining share to ensure you own 100% of your home.
-For example, if you initially buy a 40% share and then staircase two further times, buying an additional 20% the first time and 10% the second time (so you own 70% of your home), you must purchase 30% when you staircase a third and final time.
+When you make your final permitted share purchase it must be enough to ensure you own 100% of your home.
+For example, if you start by buying a 40% share of home and then staircase two further times, buying an additional 15% the first time and 15% the second time, you must purchase 30% when you staircase the third and final time.

 For more information please contact 020 7613 7480 or email email@example.com.